Personal tools

 - HPC, Big Data and Cloud Computing: the way forward to the future of mankind

-The Internet of Things and the convergence of HPC, big data and cloud computing technologies are enabling the emergence of a wide range of innovations.
 Building industrial large-scale application test-beds that integrate such technologies and that make best use of currently available HPC and data infrastructures will accelerate the pace of digitization and the innovation potential in key industry sectors (for example, healthcare, manufacturing, energy, finance & insurance, agri-food, space and security).

 - High Performance and Super Computing